 Learn about the different cheese cultures, what rennet is and when to add it, how to separate the “curds” from the “whey” and why “cheese cloth” originally got its name.

-Cheese Making Kits will be available for purchase at a discounted price at the class.
+Cheese Making Kits will be available for purchase at the class.

 Soap Making (Saturday March 16, 2024: 9 AM – 5 PM)

 Learning to Make Soap Workshop Price: $105 (includes a $15 supply fee)

 Whether you were first introduced to soap making by watching your grandmother or from seeing “Granny” on The Beverly Hillbillies stirring her black soap kettle by the “cee-ment pond“, making soap has been a tradition as well as a necessity for hundreds of years.
 Like most things, you can easily go buy soap at a store but, in doing so, you eliminate the pleasure and satisfaction of knowing that you made it yourself.
 On the practical side, learning how to make soap opens up a whole new aspect of cleaning and skin care since you control the ingredients that will become the soap you and your family use.